What is a logbook loan?

 Disadvantages:

-No direct debits: Some lenders may not allow you to set up a direct debit, this puts the responsibility on you to keep up with loan repayments.
-This can be very inconvenient when the payments are weekly
+No direct debits: Some lenders may not allow you to set up a direct debit, this puts the responsibility on you to keep up with loan repayments which are often weekly.

 Can I still use my vehicle while I have a logbook loan?